Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

         * These are just warnings from pylint.
 Django adds the `objects` and 'DoesNotExist' properties to all model classes, so the IDE isn't aware of this.
     * `Avoid using null=True on string-based fields such CharField`:
         * This error is there to avoid a field having two values if left blank - an empty string, and `null`.
 This would usually be a valid error, but because I need to allow empty values in forms, this is required, as the `null` parameter only affects database storage.
-    * There are also several warning being shown from the migrations files.
+    * There are also several warnings being shown from the migrations files.
 These are acceptable to ignore, as they are created by Django, and [this issue has been marked as a 'won't fix'](https://code.djangoproject.com/ticket/30555) by the Django team.
     * ![Image of Flake8 results](testing/validator/flake8.png)

 [Back to the top](#testing-steps)